input-output-hk/marlowe-doc/docs/development/marlowe-language-guide.md

                                   arbitrate) ],
            ]

-In this contract, either Alice or Bob can make the first choice; the other thens makes a choice.
+In this contract, either Alice or Bob can make the first choice; the other then makes a choice.
 If they agree, then that is done; if not, Carol arbitrates.

 ### Escrow in Marlowe